jabenninghoff/quantrr/README.md

-The package provides R [functions](https://jabenninghoff.github.io/quantrr/reference/) for risk modeling, a R Markdown template, and an easy to use standalone [sample report](https://jabenninghoff.github.io/quantrr/sample/) that can be copied or modified for risk quantification analysis and communication.
+The package provides R [functions](https://jabenninghoff.github.io/quantrr/reference/) for risk modeling, a R Markdown template, and easy to use standalone [sample reports](https://jabenninghoff.github.io/quantrr/sample/) that can be copied or modified for risk quantification analysis and communication.

 ## Quick Start